binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 What happened with Heartbleed is that the server's private keys were able to be located and stolen from RAM before they expired, so those keys had to be revoked.
 So the attackers that now had the private keys could set-up a cloned website with the stolen private key(s), then divert traffic to the cloned website using the following techniques:

-* Phishing as discussed in People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)
+* Phishing (as discussed in the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers))
 * [DNS spoofing](#network-identify-risks-spoofing-dns)
 * [ARP spoofing](#network-identify-risks-spoofing-arp)
 * Many other ways